 # new StopWatch(autoStartopt)

-High-resolution stopwatch with pause, resume, and lap tracking.
+A high-resolution stopwatch with pause, resume, and lap tracking.

 sequenceDiagram participant Client participant StopWatch participant Clock as now() Client->>StopWatch: start() StopWatch->>Clock: now() Clock-->>StopWatch: timestamp Client->>StopWatch: lap() StopWatch->>Clock: now() Clock-->>StopWatch: timestamp StopWatch-->>Client: Lap Client->>StopWatch: pause() StopWatch->>Clock: now() Clock-->>StopWatch: timestamp